-Early studies indicate flavonoids combined with radiotherapy may improve patient outcomes.
+Early studies indicate this novel approach improve patient outcomes.

 Pancreatic cancer is notoriously resistant to current practices, including modern chemotherapy, radiotherapy, and immunotherapy approaches.
 Less than eight per cent of patients survive beyond a five-year period post-diagnosis, according to estimates.
 However, this study, published by the American Association for Cancer Research (2014), may bring some hope.
 It suggests that medical cannabis derivatives prolong survival in animal models of pancreatic cancer, when used alongside radiotherapy.

 Among the major advances in the field of cancer therapeutics is the use of smart radiotherapy biomaterials.
 These delivery systems can be laden with cargo, including cannabinoids or cannabis derivatives.
 They are introduced into tumors for prolonged administration and enhanced radiotherapy treatments.

 A study, published in Frontiers in Oncology (2011), investigates the use of a smart biomaterial delivery system loaded with FBL-03G, a cannabis flavonoid derivative.
 The investigators tested the hypothesis that FBL-03G has therapeutic potential and enhances radiotherapy in both cell-based in vitro models and small animal in vivo models of pancreatic cancer.